stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 *Temporal Grouping*:

-The data were then aggregated at weekly intervals.
+The data was then aggregated at weekly intervals.
 For each cluster and week, the total storm damage was computed by summing the mean monetary value assigned to each damage class.
 Specifically, each daily damage event was replaced by the average monetary damage associated with its class (as derived from the original dataset).
 Then, the total weekly damage was calculated as:
 $
 "Damage"_("week") = sum_("day" in "week") "MeanDamage"_("class"("day"))
 $